snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipments.md

 * Shipment direction.
 * Custom label properties.
 * Tenant and channel.
 * Metadata.
 PRO metadata enables you to use custom fields to record additional data about a shipment.
+  > [!NOTE]
-For more information on using metadata in PRO, see [LINK HERE].
+  > For more information on using metadata in PRO, see [LINK HERE].
 * Tags.
 Allocation tags enable you to filter the list of carrier services that a particular shipment could be allocated to.
+  > [!NOTE]
-For more information on allocation tags, see [LINK HERE].
+  > For more information on allocation tags, see [LINK HERE].
+* Paperless documents.
+Paperless documents are customer-generated documents (such as packing lists or certificates of conformity) that are transmitted to carriers as part of a shipment's data rather than being generated separately by the carrier.
+  > [!NOTE]
+  > For more information on working with paperless documents in PRO, see the [Adding Paperless Documents](/pro/api/shipments/adding_paperless_documents.html) page.

 Adding optional properties when you create a shipment can help you to ensure that your shipment is allocated to the most appropriate carrier service.